 2. What is your favorite high school memory?

-“The extra activities, like playing a sport, going to games, just laughing at the fun times.
-The best time was right before covid before we kinda went missing for a year.
-And also I went on a trip to Costa Rica- with my Spanish club.”
+“The extra curricular activities, like playing a sport, going to games, just laughing at the fun times.
+The best time was right before Covid, before we kind of went missing for a year.
+Also, when I went on a trip to Costa Rica with my Spanish Club.”

 3. What will you miss the most about Tok School?

-“Probably just how relaxed it is, you walk into school and you know everybody.
-How there’s not a lot of kids here so you have that close touch with your teachers so you can have that extra support.”
+“Probably just how relaxed it is, how you walk into school and you know everybody.
+How there’s not a lot of kids here, so you have that close touch with your teachers and you can have that extra support.”

 4. How long have you attended Tok School?